sofiiak13/OpenCV/README.md

 pip3 install tensorflow

-Hardware that can be was tested with this project: MacOS, MS Windows
+Hardware that was tested with this project: MacOS, MS Windows

 There are two ways you could use this program: